Simonadeka/100DaysOfCyber/Day-17-SSH-Hardening-Metasploitable2/README.md

-# Lab 2B: SSH Hardening — Blue Team Control
+# SSH Hardening — Blue Team Control

 ##  Objective
 Harden SSH on a legacy Metasploitable 2 target by disabling password authentication and enforcing public key authentication only, aligning with the **CIS Ubuntu Benchmark 5.2** standard.